 Progressive - Free-Form Digital

 This lens is best for those who need a reading portion that gradually gets stronger as you look down further in the lens.
 This is also a 'no-line' design.
-With motorcycle glasses, we usually set the reading portion of the lens a bit lower than we do in standard glasses because riders usually want it out of their normal field of vision with they ride.
-It is mostly helpful for quick glances at th gauges.
+With motorcycle glasses, we usually set the reading portion of the lens a bit lower than we do in standard glasses to provide a larger, unobstructed view of the road.

 Prescription Lens Tint Options for Motorcycling Glasses:

 This is your everyday tint that blocks 88% of light while still blocking 100% of harmful UV rays.
 We can do a standard tint in any color you desire including brown, bronze, grey, rose, yellow, and more.

 All polarized lenses are tinted but are not available in any color like a standard tinted lens is.
 We provide grey, bronze, and a green/brown tint in polarized lenses unless you are buying Prescription Oakley Sunglasses that have a much wider polarized lens selection.
 You can read more about polarization further up this page.

 Adding a color mirror coating to your lenses will hide your eyes and block a little more light.
 These mirror coatings are available in just about any color you want. and you will find the options on the page where you purchase your glasses.
 A mirror coating will add $79 to the cost of your lenses, regardless of color.